Why should I use SuperStringer.com for restringing?

 How can I tell if my current stringer is doing a good job?

 There are too many things to list!
 The key is does it seem good to you?
 Consistency is the key.
 Does it feel and play the same after every restring?
 It should, unless you have changed string or tension.
 Does your stringer talk to you about your game?
 In order to help you make the best decision about your string set-up, he or she must talk to you.
 If they seem more interested in selling you their favorite string, then beware!
 One final clue is to find out if they are certified by the U.S. Racquet Stringers Association as a Certified Racquet Stringer or Master Racquet Technician.
 If they are, they will have a certificate displayed with their name on it or if you click on the links above, you can see the stringers in your area and whether or not they are certified.
-Many big box chains have one certified person for many stores and tout the certification but the guy actually stringing your racquet is clueless and careless!
+Many big box chains have one certified person for many stores and tout the certification but the guy actually stringing your racquet is rarely the person who has the certification.

 What is a customized racquet and would one help my game?

-Chances are your racquet IS customized!
+Chances are your racquet is not matched nor customized!
 Customization can be anything from wrapping your grip a certain way to choosing a particular string and tension suited for your particular needs.
 In our business we take customization to another level by altering the weight, the swing weight, the handle size and even the balance to fit the needs of the player.
 Most players can benefit from customization of the swing weight of their racquet.
 Everyone swings differently and tuning the racquets specs to your game and swing style will ensure optimum performance on the court.
 We work with each client to determine each and every aspect of the racquet that is optimal for your game and your style of play.

 What is Racquet Matching?